nevanscott/uxui0818/_projects/interaction-design/travel.md

 ## Extra Mile

-If you have time, strong together some of your screens into a working prototype.
+If you have time, string together some of your screens into a working prototype.
 Make it even more realistic by adding some animations!